MDaley08/final_calculator/README.md

 # Project Description
 A calculator web app built with FastAPI.
 Users register and log in (JWT-based auth, passwords hashed with bcrypt), then create, view, edit, and delete calculations, all persisted in PostgreSQL via SQLAlchemy.
 The frontend is server-rendered with Jinja2 templates; calculation operations are exposed as a REST API underneath.
-Supports addition, subtraction, multiplication, division, power, root, modulus, integer division, percentage and absolute difference math operations.
+Supports addition, subtraction, multiplication, division, power, root, modulus, integer division, percentage and absolute difference math operations.g

 # 📦 Project Setup